phummelen/littertagger-docs/documentation/docs/en/90_Faq.md

 This can have several reasons, and we will go through some of them:

 - Your phone is set **not** to store GPS-location.
 In that case, we can't tell where the picture was taken, and we cannot show the dot on the map.
-(We do show the picture though, but in the area of the Bermuda Triangle...
+We do show the picture though, but in the area of the Bermuda Triangle.
 - Your phone is set to store GPS-location, but it is lost somewhere.
 There can be several reasons for this:
   - You sent the picture via a program to another location before upload (e.g., via WhatsApp).
 WhatsApp removes GPS-locations.
   - You uploaded the picture via your phone.
 Some users have issues doing it this way.
-Somehow, the picture has a GPS-location, but after uploading, we see that the GPS is lost somewhere.
+Somehow, the picture has a GPS-location, but after uploading, we see that the GPS is lost.
 However, not all users experience this problem, see below what you can try to do to solve it.

 ### What can I do to solve it?